 Tuition fees for graduate professional programs are set by and payable to Western University on a per term basis (not per course).
-MSW students pay tuition for 3 terms.
+MSW students in the 2-year program pay tuition for 6 terms: Fall, Winter and Summer in each year of the program.
 The 2024-25 tuition fees for the Fall term are: